Division of Coal Mine Workers' Compensation (DCMWC)

 After a careful investigation, we appoint a relative, friend or other interested party to serve as the representative payee.
 Often a nursing home is willing to act as payee.
 This means that DOL will pay benefits to the representative payee to use on his or her behalf.
 Having power-of-attorney alone is not sufficient to become representative payee.

 Responsibilities of a representative payee

 Payees are restricted to using black lung benefits only for the use and benefit of the beneficiary.
 The funds must be used for the beneficiary's food, clothing, shelter, medical care, and personal comfort items.
 If the beneficiary is in an institution, the funds should be used for the customary charges made by the institution, and for those items for personal needs which will improve or maintain the beneficiary's condition or general well-being.
 Benefits may be used to support the beneficiary's legally dependent spouse, child or parent, as long as the beneficiary's own needs are satisfied.
 As a general rule, a payee may not take a fee from the beneficiary’s funds for services as a representative payee.
 If you have questions about this, contact your Black Lung district office.

 Reporting requirements of a representative payee

 We will ask you to provide a yearly report of the benefits you received and spent for the beneficiary.
-Please keep a record during the year of any unusual expenditures made with the beneficiary's black lung benefits.
-If the beneficiary is residing with you, we will ask you to complete form CM-623s, Representative Payee Report (short form).
-If the beneficiary is living in an institution or anywhere other than the representative payee’s home, we will ask you to complete form CM-623, Representative Payee Report.
+Please keep a record during the year of any unusual expenditures made with the beneficiary's black lung benefits and complete form CM-929P, Report of Changes That May Affect Your Black Lung Benefits.